Download all exemplars

 For Achieved, the student needs to demonstrate understanding of the development of a community that shares religious or spiritual beliefs.

 This involves identifying and describing the community.
-For example, this could include describing the community’s features, members, or key beliefs.
-A description of more than one significant factor in the development of the community is required.
-Significant factors could include leadership, conflict, migration, politics, natural disaster/environmental issues, or secularisation.
-Relevant examples need to be included in the description.
+For example, this could include describing significant features of the community, members of the community, or key beliefs of the community.
+A description of more than one significant factor in the development of the community is needed.
+Significant factors could include leadership and people who have helped in the development of the community, conflict, migration, politics, natural disaster/environmental issues, secularisation.

 Merit